unstoppableaishu/aish-unique/README.md

 # aish-unique
-Iam a passionate Aerospace Engineering, complex problem solver and iam not like other engineers , i have a unique way to contribute, unique thinking skills.
+Iam a passionate Aerospace Engineering.
+This is my first GitHub project.
+I will explore simple aerospace and physics simulations.